wyneep1/flixster_starter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?
     Something that went well for me today was being able to demonstrate how all of my functions worked, as well as have some really nice CSS.

     One feature I noticed during the project demo that I would love to incorporate in my work is the color switch functionality and the scroll up function!

-    I really would like to work on the popup stretch features as well, hopefully by end of tonight if anything!
+So, next time I would like to try that!

 ### Open-source libraries used